Jump to:Page Content

 • Multivariable calculus (usually the third course in a university-level calculus sequence)

 Petrine Addae, of Ghana, was able to attend the MPA/ID Program thanks to the Joint Japan/World Bank Graduate Scholarship Partnership Program, which supports scholars from developing countries.
-Prior to enrolling, she worked at the Ministry of Finance and Economic Planning.
+Prior to enrolling, she worked at the Ministry of Finance and Economic Planning in Ghana.
+After graduation she is headed to the African Development Bank.